thegiftofgabes/fantasypunk-netlify/content/quickstart/_01-preparation.md

+---
+weight: 1
+title: "fantasypunk - Preparations"
+---

+# 01 - Playing the Game

+This is a short summary of how to start playing **fantasypunk**.

-# It's dangerous out there: take these
+## It's dangerous out there: take these

 - a player to be the Giramundo, or GM, a kind of host and guide for the game;
 - a group of 3 to 5 players to be the Party Companions, or PCs.
 You can stray from that range, but I can't promise it will work as well;